prevwong/reka.js/docs/concepts/components.md

     children: [
         {
             type: "ComponentTemplate",
-            component: "Icon", // Where Icon is another RekaComponent or an ExternalComponent
+            component: { type: "Identifier", name: "Button" }, // Where Button is another RekaComponent or an ExternalComponent
             props: {},
             children: []
         }